ralthor/Scheduler/README.md

  - test runner,
  - query.

 In addition, since I have implemented several other schedulers (for single workflows), those also can be run on separate workflows.
-I will describe how.
+I have described it on scheduler part.

 ## test creator
 `planner.py` is getting the `testname`, `db-filename` `outputfile` and an optional `write_plan`, and prepares a set of tests.